Bob’s Cove Sanctuary Project, supported by the Hugo Charitable Trust

 19 AT220s have also been installed at nearby Sam Summers Hut and Jessie Peak

-Together, these traps have already removed nearly 1,500 predators
+Together, these traps have already removed over 2,200 predators!

 This is conservation with cutting-edge tools, in one of our region’s most accessible and visited natural areas.